knative/client/docs/workflows/basic.md

-# Workflows

-The purpose of this section of the Kn documentation is to list common workflows or use-cases for the Knative CLI.
-This is a live document, meant to be updated as we learn more about good ways to use `kn`.

-## Basic
+# Basic Workflow

 In this basic worflow we show the CRUD (create, read, update, delete) operations on a service.
-We use a well known [simple Hello World service](https://github.com/knative/docs/tree/master/docs/serving/samples/hello-world/helloworld-go) that reads the environment variable `TARGET` and prints it as output.
+We use a [simple Hello World service](https://github.com/knative/docs/tree/master/docs/serving/samples/hello-world/helloworld-go) that reads the environment variable `TARGET` and prints it as an output.

 * **Create a service in the `default` namespace from an image**